-Pairings: great on fish appetizers, grilled scallops, prawns risotto.
-Mixed vegetables cake and crab cake.
+Pairings: Great with fish appetizers, grilled scallops, prawn risotto.
+Mixed vegetables and crab cakes.

 Drink By: Ready.

-Winemaking Notes: The winery is divided between 12 hectares on the rich volcaninc soil of the Vesuvius.
+Winemaking Notes: The winery is divided between 12 hectares on the rich volcanic soil of the Vesuvius.
 Non-grafted vines.
 Fermentation in amphora.

 Tasting Notes: It has a pale gold color, it opens on the nose with a riot of mineral aromas, then slowly the flowers emerge and the yellow fruit fits in with elegance.
 In support of this richness we have aromatic herbs, iodized perfumes, testifying to the minerality of the soils from which it was born.
 In the mouth it is juicy, dry, full-bodied, with a remarkable persistence.
 The freshness is well balanced and manifests itself through waves of citrus fruits and flows throughout the wine, making it vibrant, complex, with an incredible finesse.

-Description: Exclusive collaboration with Rimessa Roscioli and Cantina Olivella.
-Upon seeing that the amphora was tradition in this area from 2,000 years ago at a local private archeological dig site, a light bulb light up in Alessandro's mind during lunch with a few wine club members - Ciro, why don't you buy us an amphora and do a little skin contact with the wine?
-He was hesitant.
+Description: Exclusive collaboration with Rimessa Roscioli and Ciro of Cantina Olivella.
+Upon seeing that the amphora was traditional in this area from 2,000 years ago at a local private archeological dig site, a light bulb lit up in Alessandro's mind during lunch with a few wine club members - Ciro, why don't you buy us an amphora and do a little skin contact with the wine?
+Ciro was hesitant.
 Would the market understand it?
-It would be a risk - and we'd buy it all.
-Amphorae aren't cheap and he had never used them.
-He made this wine as natural as possible - no added yeast, no sulphites, no filtration or clarification.
+It would be a risk but Rimessa Roscioli would buy it all.
+Amphorae aren't cheap and Ciro had never used them, but he made this wine as natural as possible - no added yeast, no sulphites, no filtration or clarification.
 What emerged was nothing short of sheer magic!
-And Ciro will be using amphorae going forward - he told us he's learned so much and so happy he risked.
-Only 980 bottles produced, exclusively for Roscioli.
+And Ciro will be using amphorae going forward - he told us he's learned so much and so happy he took the risk.
+Only 980 bottles were produced, exclusively for Roscioli.

 HABEMUS "ETICHETTA ROSSA" N.V.